 All visitors to the Queensland Children’s Hospital are now required to undergo public health screening before entering the building.

 Screening stations have been established at the Stanley Street and Raymond Terrace entrances to the hospital.
-The screening includes a series of questions about you and your child’s current health as well as a temperature check by a registered nurse.
+The screening includes a series of questions about you and your child’s current health.

 We understand this may cause a short delay but we appreciate your patience and support in helping us keep everyone in the hospital safe.